Hazardous Household Product Search

 Programs or Events in Your Community

 To learn more about local hazardous household product collection sites or events - including days and hours - contact your community's recycling or solid waste coordinator or department.
 For contact information: Zoom in ( + ) on the map below, click on the icon for your city or town, and follow the link.
-Or see: Massachusetts City & Town Recycling Links
+An alphabetical listing of municipal recycling links is available below.

 Find a Collection Facility Near You

 The facilities listed in the tables below have been approved by the MassDEP to accept common household items that contain toxic chemicals and need to be handled properly.